 PhD, University of Pittsburgh; MBA, Indian Institute of Management - Ahmadabad; BC, Bombay University

 Nandini Rajagopalan is the Joseph A. DeBell Chair in Business Administration and Professor of Management and Organization.
 Her research examines platform-based markets, diversification and strategic alliances, CEO succession, and corporate governance.
 She has published in the Academy of Management Review, the Academy of Management Journal, the Strategic Management Journal, the Journal of International Business Studies, the Journal of Management Studies, the Journal of Management, and Business Horizons among others.
-She is a Distinguished Faculty Fellow at USC’s Center for Excellence in Teaching, and recipient of USC’s Mellon Faculty-to-Faculty Mentoring Award.
+She is a Distinguished Faculty Fellow at USC’s Center for Excellence in Teaching, and recipient of USC’s Provost’s Mentoring Award.
 She is past Associate Editor of the Academy of Management Journal.

 MBA, University of Southern California; BA, Loyola Marymount University